 Kristina’s career is rooted in education, first covering it as a journalist and now as a communications strategist.
 After getting her start at the PBS NewsHour, she went to Colorado Public Radio and Aspen Public Radio.
 Though on general assignment, she focused on education, from the ins and outs of the classroom and the work of teachers and administrators to issues of policy, funding, and politics.
 When Kristina left journalism, she joined the team at The Donnell-Kay Foundation as its communications director.
 Most recently she has been a senior account executive specializing in education at Communications Strategy Group, a national public relations firm.

-Kristina is also founder and chair of Young Education Professionals-Colorado.
+Kristina is also founder of Young Education Professionals-Colorado and sits on the board of the Downtown Denver Expeditionary School.
 She lives in Denver with her husband and two dogs.
 She has a bachelor’s degree from Colby College in Waterville, Maine, and was born and raised in the Washington, D.C., area.

 I wake up every morning determined to both change the world and have one hell of a good time.
 Sometimes this makes planning the day a little difficult.